Anuoluwapo Juwon Opeyori

 Anuoluwapo Juwon Opeyori (born 1 June 1997) is a Nigerian badminton player.
 He started playing badminton together with his brother in 2005, and later he was selected to join Nigeria senior national team in 2017.
-Opeyori won the African Championships and African Games in the singles event in 2019.
-He competed at the 2020 Summer Olympics.
+He was fifth-time gold medalists in the men's singles at the African Championships, as well two-time gold medalists in the African Games.
+He competed at the 2020 Tokyo, and 2024 Paris Olympics, where he was assigned as a country team captain and also flag bearer during the Paris Olympics parade of nations.